pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Calls a function`:

 1. call function test
-2. execute function normalize on string hello my name is giovani girogio string with 2 arguments
+2. execute function normalize on true with 2 arguments
-3. execute function remove on number 140 with arguments number 140 and false
+3. execute function remove on true with arguments text H E L L O text and text H E L L O text

 #### Português